This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a 10-inch non-stick skillet, melt the butter over medium heat.
+- Melt the butter in a 10-inch nonstick skillet over medium heat.
 Add the sugar and water.
-Swirl the pan to dissolve the sugar.
-Cook until the mixture bubbles and become a golden caramel color, 3 to 5 minutes.
+Swirl the pan and cook for 3 to 5 minutes, until the mixture bubbles and turns deep golden.
+Remove from the heat.

 Notes